András Kenessei

+Early journalism career

 Having graduated from university, Kenessei made a living as a freelance writer for several years.
 During that time, he interned as an editor at the publishing house Magvető Könyvkiadó and worked as a journalist for various weeklies.
 He later worked for the Hungarian Record Company [Magyar Hanglemezgyártó Vállalat], compiling prose recordings and jazz albums released by the record company.

 Between the summer of 1977 and May 1992, Kenessei worked for the daily newspaper Magyar Hírlap as a member of the editorial team responsible for culture and foreign affairs.
 Starting out as a correspondent, he was later appointed to be deputy column editor and, subsequently, senior newspaper contributor.
-Having written numerous highly professional reviews, characterized by both empathy and bold bluntness, he was commissioned by the ballet director and choreographer of the Hungarian State Opera House [Magyar Állami Operaház], László Seregi, to write papers to be published in the program booklet for all three of his Shakespeare ballet productions.
+He was commissioned by the ballet director and choreographer of the Hungarian State Opera House, László Seregi, to write papers to be published in the program booklet for all three of his Shakespeare ballet productions.

-The pieces written by Kenessei for the daily Magyar Hírlap encompass several journalistic genres, ranging from articles, accounts, interviews, reports, and feature pieces, to reviews on films, theatre productions, radio and television shows, concerts, books, and recordings.
-In addition, over the course of the last third of his fifteen years as a member of the editorial staff, he found an increasing interest in the economic aspects of culture.
+The pieces written by Kenessei for Magyar Hírlap range from articles, accounts, interviews, reports, and feature pieces, to reviews on films, theatre productions, radio and television shows, concerts, books, and recordings.

-This interest was maintained even after he left the newspaper, and, for many years, he wrote weekly articles on aesthetically and economically relevant issues pertaining to the art-dealing scene in Hungary and abroad, with his pieces being published in the newspaper's business supplement, entitled Pénz Plusz Piac (Money Plus Market).
-It was around this time that he also took an interest in the stock market.